-In summer, I flew from Istanbul's Ataturk Airport to Tehran's Khomeini Airport to film a public-television show on Iran. ("Rick Steves' Iran" will air on PBS throughout the USA in mid-January.)
+Last summer, I flew from Istanbul’s Ataturk Airport to Tehran’s Khomeini Airport to film a public-television show on Iran.
 For an American, it was eye-opening from the first moment.
-When the pilot said, "We're taking this plane to Tehran," nobody was alarmed.
+When the pilot said, “We’re taking this plane to Tehran,” nobody was alarmed.

 The wide-body jet was filled with well-off Iranian people.
 Although their features were different from mine, they dressed and acted just like me.
 As so often happens when I travel, I was struck by how people are so similar the world over.
 I wished the big decision-makers of our world weren’t shielded from opportunities to share an economy cabin with people like this.

 I had made this same Istanbul-to-Tehran trip 30 years ago.
 Last time it took three days on a bus, and the Shah was on his last legs.
 Wandering Iranian towns in 1978, I remember riot squads in the streets and the Shah’s portrait seeming to hang tenuously in market stalls.
 I also remember being struck by the harsh gap between rich and poor in Tehran.
 I was 23 years old and confronted with realities that my friends who stayed home were oblivious to.
 I believe that was the first time in my life I was angered by economic injustice.

 My Istanbul–Tehran trip was much quicker this time — it took only three hours rather than three days.
 Every main square and street that was named “Shah” back then is now named “Khomeini.”
 In the 1970s, all denominations of paper money had one face on them.
 They still do today…but the face is different.
 At Khomeini International Airport, the only hint of the Shah were some of the travelers (many of those flying in were likely his supporters who fled Iran for the West in 1978, and were coming back to visit loved ones).